Mass Media and Popular Culture in Korea

 Recommended U.S. Quarter Units4

 This course helps students to become familiar with a number of critical issues about contemporary popular culture in Korea.
 A primary emphasis will be placed on the ways in which the media express and mediate Korean popular culture.
 Students will learn theoretical concepts and ideas that enable them to “read” Korean popular culture from academic perspectives.
 The topics to be examined include gender, race, sexuality, multiculturalism, collective memory, K-pop, Korean wave, film, journalism, broadcasting, etc. Student will undertake group research projects and discuss their work in class.

 Fairness is the most important aspect in academic learning.
 This class has important course policies in order to maintain “fairness” in course evaluation.
 Students will enjoy maximum educational benefits if all can be assured that standard policies are consistently applied.
 The following general policies will thus be in effect.
 Exceptions will be made only in the most extreme of circumstances and, in any event, only by the professor.
 Your decision to stay in the course is your acceptance of the following policies written in this syllabus.

-Code of Conduct: You can maximize your learning by fully concentrating on class lecture and seminar.
-Chatting, whispering, text-messaging, and/or web surfing will substantially lower your grade.
+You can maximize your learning by fully concentrating on class lecture and seminar.
+Chatting, whispering, text-messaging, and/or web surfing will substantially lower you grade.
 Your professor has VERY LITTLE tolerance when it comes to above types of behavior.
 You can fail this class if you violate the code of conduct frequently.

-No Make-Up Examinations: Exams are taken only at the scheduled times, and make-ups are not given.
+Exams are taken only at the scheduled times, and make-ups are no given.
 Any foreseeable schedule conflicts or medical issues should be discussed immediately with the professor.

 Courses and course hours of instruction are subject to change.